-As you construct your loop system, you must be concerned with air traps.
-What are these?
-Well, you know the drain traps under your sinks?
+Think about the drain traps under your sinks.
 Imagine if you did this upside down with a water line in a loop system.

 Air is not a problem in the regular water piping system.
 The rapid movement of water through the pipes when you turn a faucet on pushes the air out of the way.
 Remember, water moves sloooowly through a gravity loop.

 This valve will prohibit in-rushing cold water from the bottom of the hot water heater from flowing backwards through the loop when you open a hot water faucet somewhere within the system.

 Check valves are not always necessary.
 Some systems need them because of friction loss and other obstructions that make it easier for the hot water to flow backwards through the loop rather than the correct direction - from the top of the heater!

 You might want to try installing the loop first without one and see what happens.
 If you begin to get cold water at a faucet when you should get hot, you know you need a check valve.

 As the loop returns to the water heater it connects at the low point of the heater.
 This is always the location of the heater drain valve.
 This valve is simply screwed into the heater.

 Then as soon as possible install a tee fitting with female threads at the tee.
 If you use the right one, the drain valve will screw right back into the tee.
 The other end of the fitting allows you to connect the loop to the heater.

-While on the subject of valves, let's talk about the shut off valves on top of hot water heaters.
-I have seen some aggressive homeowners install a shut off valve on both the hot and cold water line.
+While on the subject of valves, let's talk about the shut off valves on top of water heaters.
+I've seen some aggressive homeowners install a shut off valve on both the hot and cold water line.